"... To send light into the darkness of men's hearts - such is the duty of the artist..."

 Jorge started playing piano when he was 8 years old, and at 14 he began his studies at the Music Conservatory founded by one of the musicians who had played with Josephine Baker.
 Inspired by artists like Weather Report and Herbie Hancock, Jorge started dabbling in jazz rock at the age of 18.
 His passion for progressive rock led him to venture into the genre; taking inspiration from Keith Emerson, Tony Banks, Rick Wakeman, and Richard Whright among many other prog pioneers.

-Along with Gabriel Agudo they have worked hard to make a name for the band in the international progressive rock scene, and currently both share the compositional and lyrical duties.
+Jorge has worked very hard to make a name for the band in the international progressive rock scene, taking the lead in the compositional aspect and sharing the lyrical duties with other bandmembers.
 Through the years Jorge has adquired a great collection of different types of keyboards and synthesizers used throughout the history of the prog-rock genre, such as Hammond B3, Moogs, Phropets, Emulator, Wurlitzer, Rhodes, Mellotron, incorporating infusing his particular landscape sounds into Bad Dreams' music.
 Jorge also opened his own recording studio in 2006.

 Ariel Trifunoff is best known as the lead guitarist of Bad Dreams.
 He has gained tons of exposure with the band and has proven to be one of the most exciting new virtuosos in the progressive rock scene, after he enchanted Cruise to the Edge's audiences with his fluid and impeccable style.
 Ariel began playing guitars at the age of 10.
 He studied at the "Manuel de Falla" conservatory, and was captivated by classical musicians like Andres Segovia.
 Some of his early and later influences included Steve Hackett, David Gilmour, Paul Gilbert, Joe Satriani, Steve Vai and Steve Rothery.